eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 ## Install Metasploitable

 You now need to download a Metasploitable image from the Docker Hub.
-This is done with the following command:
+This is done with the following command (again in a terminal app and not in the container):

 ```bash
 docker pull tleemcjr/metasploitable2